 Assignments can be completed during the day or evening, weekdays, or weekends.
 Students may work ahead in one or more courses if they choose.
-If students are not on track when attendance is taken, they will be marked absent or present for each day based on the time spent in the SchoolsPLP class and the number of assignments completed.
+If students are not on track when attendance is taken, they will be marked absent or present for each day based on the time spent and the number of assignments completed.

 Grades and Report Cards

-Most of the courses will automatically grade assignments and report those grades for immediate feedback within the SchoolsPLP system.
-Parents and guardians can monitor student success with lessons in this platform. **High school individual assignment grades will not be entered individually in Powerschool.
-They will only be visible in the SchoolsPLP Platform.
+Most of the courses will automatically grade assignments and report those grades for immediate feedback within the system.
+Assigned BCSOS teachers will grade other assignments and provide feedback along the way.
+Parents and guardians can monitor student success with lessons in this platform. **Individual assignment grades will not be entered individually in Powerschool.
+They will only be visible in the online lesson platform.

 At the end of each quarter, grades will be entered in Powerschool in order to generate a report card.
 Students will receive a Bexley report card in the same manner as all other Bexley students, however the BCSOS report card will include numerical/letter grades at all levels rather than the standards report cards used in the physical elementary and middle school sites.